Said Alam: Exit Control List

 Said Alam's name was placed on the Exit Control List by the Government of Pakistan on 8 December 2018 because of his association with PTM, barring him from leaving the country.
 He submitted a petition against it at the Peshawar High Court, in which he argued that he was ill and needed to go to England to seek treatment.
 The court ordered the Ministry of Interior to remove his name from the list to enable him to travel abroad.

+Published works

+Said Alam is the author of books and articles, including The Case of Pakhtuns in Pakistan published in 2006.